-Unlike companies like Google, every engineer at Facebook is referred to as a “software engineer”.
-There are no titles like “Fellow” or “Senior Engineer” that you can earn at Facebook.
+Unlike Google, every engineer at Facebook is referred to as a “software engineer.”
+There are no titles like “Fellow” or “Senior Engineer” that you can earn.

-According to a former engineering manager for Facebook Photos and Videos, the salary level starts at E3 for engineers to calibrate across different levels at the company.
-There is also a separate hierarchy for managerial positions within the business.
+According to a former engineering manager for Facebook Photos and Videos, the Facebook salary level for engineers starts at E3.
+There is also a separate hierarchy for managerial positions.

 Most software engineers work at lower levels of the hierarchy.
-This is because jobs at the top are rarer and require a more specialized set of skills to attain.
-Typically, you’ll need extensive industry experience – either at Facebook or another tech company – to command a position that is higher up on the Facebook salary band structure.
+This is because jobs at the top are rarer and require a more specialized set of skills.
+Typically, you’ll need extensive industry experience, either at Facebook or another tech company, to command a position that is higher up on the Facebook salary levels structure.

-Your salary and compensation package as a Facebook software developer will depend on your experience and the level you have been assigned.
-Those who start at the entry-level will command an L3 salary, while more senior engineers will be assigned higher levels.
+Your Facebook software engineer salary and compensation package will depend on your experience and assigned level.
+Those who start at the entry-level will command an E3 salary, while more senior engineers will be assigned higher Facebook salary levels.
 As you are promoted, you’ll work your way through these levels.

 Facebook compensates its employees fairly, to say the least.
 Even jobs at lower positions within the company offer excellent salaries that are comparable to those at companies like Microsoft.
-At the higher levels, you’ll be entitled to even more compensation.
-Here are the average salaries you can expect to earn at Facebook, ranked by level:
+At the higher levels, you’ll be entitled to an ever higher Facebook software engineer salary.
+Here are the average yearly salaries you can expect to earn at Facebook, ranked by level: